 A clinical data warehouse in healthcare can serve as a single source of truth for any healthcare organization since its primary goal is to collect and provide access to accurate data for advanced decision-making support.
 The data warehouse provides a robust platform for data analysis.
 The warehouse allows for applying data mining algorithms in healthcare to identify patterns, trends, and relationships between data to solve complex issues.

 Below, you can find a detailed chart of the data warehouse architecture for healthcare, illustrating its various components and functionalities.
+This diagram demonstrates how a data warehouse for healthcare integrates multiple data sources into a unified platform for actionable insights.

 We can see from the scheme that the healthcare data warehouse model involves several components that make warehousing possible, namely the data sources, staging area, and storage layer.